1. Background

 Illustration of urban grid for mobility

-"Link and Place" typology: by recognising the two distinctive functions of individual pedestrian way as a "link" (i.e. facilitating movement of people from one place to another) and a "place" (i.e. serving as a destination itself) and identifying their significance together with the composite relative priorities for the "link" and "place" functions so as to meet the associated pedestrian needs.
+"Link and Place" Typology: by recognising the two distinctive functions of individual pedestrian way as a "link" (i.e. facilitating movement of people from one place to another) and a "place" (i.e. serving as a destination itself) and identifying their significance together with the composite relative priorities for the "link" and "place" functions so as to meet the associated pedestrian needs.

 Illustration of "link" and "place" functions of pedestrian ways